ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 I use the full path to the displayline script, but I suppose if you add the script to your `PATH` environment variable you could use just `displayline`.

 #### Implementing forward show
-Suppose you wanted to use the key combination `<leader>f`, in normal mode, to trigger asynchronous forward search from the current `tex` file.
+Suppose you wanted to use the key combination `<leader>f`, in normal mode, to trigger asynchronous forward search from the current LaTeX file.
 Here's what you would do:

 - **TODO** If using Neovim's built-in jobs feature...